anddea/export-vk-music/README.md

 From any playlist, with autoscrolling and ability to save multiple ways.

 ## Usage
 Open any playlist that you want to export in new tab (not modal window).
 Run [this script](https://raw.githubusercontent.com/anddea/export-vk-music/main/vk.js) or [copy code below](#copy-code) and paste it in browser console.
 The code creates buttons to copy, download, open in new tab and shows information how many tracks in playlist.
-Additionally there are snippets to [open in new tab](#open-in-new-tab) and [download text file](#download-text-file) automatically.
+Additionally there are code snippets to [open list tracks in new tab](#open-in-new-tab) and [download text file](#download-text-file) automatically.
 > *To open console press `F12` or `Ctrl + Shift + J` (Windows, Linux), `Cmd + Shift + J` (Mac) for Chromium-based browsers, `Ctrl + Shift + K` (Windows, Linux), `Cmd + Shift + K` (Mac) for Firefox.*

 To change speed of scrolling edit these values